Sambahsa: Phonology

-Sambahsa has nine vowels (not counting the lengthened form of these vowels), two semi-vowels (IPA: [j] and [w]) and twenty consonants.
+Sambahsa's phonemic inventory has 22 consonants and nine vowels (excluding the lengthened forms of these vowels).
 To help language learners, and because IPA symbols cannot be written with all keyboards, a special simpler system has been developed, called Sambahsa Phonetic Transcription, or SPT.

 Compared to other conlangs, Sambahsa words are short, often as short as English words, and highly consonantic.
 This latter point is in accordance with the PIE background of Sambahsa, where roots have often a consonant-vocal-consonant structure.